TL;DR

 The issue is not creating a list.

 The issue is keeping it alive over time.
+The solution is systems that replace memory.

 Projects give maintenance context